Why to sync local folders to OneDrive?

 ● Don’t modify the name of the source folder(s) after doing file sync, or the program cannot synchronize it (them) anymore.

 ● You are also allowed to sync local folder to Google Drive with AOMEI Backupper.
 Just install Google Drive desktop application and select "Google Drive" in Step 5.

 Now you know how to sync local folders to OneDrive in Windows 11/10/8/7.
 AOMEI Backupper provides you with an easier way to finish the task—you can sync folders from different locations to OneDrive in one sync task and you can sync changes to the cloud after you edit files in their original location.

 What’s more, AOMEI Backupper owns the features of backup, restore and clone.
-You are allowed to backup files to external hard drive, run block level incremental backup or clone SSD to larger SSD in Windows 10 via AOMEI Backupper.
+You are allowed to backup files to external hard drive, run block level incremental backup, clone SSD to larger SSD in Windows 10 via AOMEI Backupper.
 Don’t hesitate to give it a try!